 We're reactive, we're pioneering, we never stand still, so modules might change from year to year in response to new developments and innovation.
 Those listed below show how a typical course might look, but more detail on course structure, including details of all optional modules, is available on our Programme Specification.

 We understand that deciding where and what to study is a very important decision for you.
-We’ll make all reasonable efforts to provide you with the courses, services and facilities as described on our website.
-However, if we need to make material changes, for example due to significant disruption, or in response to COVID-19, we’ll let our applicants and students know as soon as possible.
+We'll make all reasonable efforts to provide you with the courses, services and facilities as described on our website and in line with your contract with us.
+However, if we need to make material changes, for example due to significant disruption, we'll let our applicants and students know as soon as possible.

 Components are the blocks of study that make up your course.
 A component may have a set module which you must study, or a number of modules from which you can choose.